-Industrial Segment Fossil Fuels Application Opportunities for Substitution with Electricity Opportunities for Substitution with Green Hydrogen Comments Power Generation Combustion of coal or natural gas to produce heat, boil water, and spin a turbine Yes - with power produced from wind, solar, hydropower, nuclear, geothermal, etc. Hydrogen may find some limited application in the power sector as an alternative storage medium but is likely better used in other sectors.
-Petrochemicals Fossil fuels are used both as feedstock and as energy carriers for heat via combustion.
+Industrial Segment Fossil Fuels Application Opportunities for Substitution with Electricity Opportunities for Substitution with Green Hydrogen Comments Power Generation Combustion of coal or natural gas to produce heat, boil water, and spin a turbine Yes - with power produced from wind, solar, hydropower, nuclear, geothermal, etc. Petrochemicals Fossil fuels are used both as feedstock and as energy carriers for heat via combustion.
 High-temperature applications using fossil fuels can be substituted with electric steam crackers, but the technology is very new and relatively unproven.
-The medium/low-temperature operations can be substituted with electric boilers and infrared heating.
-Gret hydrogen can be replaced with green hydrogen in many processes, including hydrotreating, hydrocracking, catalytic reforming.
-Hydrogen can also provide heat for production of aromatics and alkenes.
-Hydrocarbons used as feedstock are irreplaceable in the current production processes of petrochemicals.
-In the long term, CCUS and/or alternative materials like bioplastics may be the only way to fully decarbonize petrochemicals.
-Other Basic and Fine Chemicals Fossil fuels are used both as feedstock and as energy carriers for heat via combustion.
+The medium/low- temperature operations can be substituted with electric boilers and infrared heating. can be substituted with electric steam ers, but the technology is very new and rely unproven.
+The medium/low- erature operations can be substituted with Other Basic and Fine Chemicals Fossil fuels are used both as feedstock and as energy carriers for heat via combustion.
 Depends on product.
 Energy carrier applications for fossil fuels can be substituted with electrified heat and/or hydrogen.
 Products with no carbon molecules in the final product like ammonia often have alternative production processes using hydrogen.
 However, products with a carbon molecule in the final product like methanol are currently chemically inseparable from the use of carbon-bearing inputs (most commonly fossil fuels) as a feedstock.
 Long-term, carbon produced via CCUS can be used as a feedstock for alternative production of carbon-containing chemicals like methanol.
-Building Materials Fossil fuels are used primarily as energy carriers for heat via combustion High-temperature applications for glass manufacturing can substitute fossil fuels in glass furnaces with electricity or hydrogen, which account for most of the fossil fuel use in glass manufacturing.
-High-temperature applications for cement manufacturing can substitute fossil fuels for electricity or hydrogen, but emissions from limestone calcination remain.
+Building Materials Fossil fuels are used primarily as energy carriers for heat via combustion High-temperature applications for glass manufacturing can substitute fossil fuels in glass furnaces with electricity or hydrogen, which account for most of the fossil fuel use in glass manufacturing.High-temperature applications for cement manufacturing can substitute fossil fuels for electricity or hydrogen, but emissions from limestone calcination remain.
 Cement's production also relies on a process called limestone calcination, which leads to unavoidable emissions via the decomposition of CaCO3.
 This process must either be substituted for an alternative process, or CCUS implemented, to decarbonize cement production.
 Steelmaking Fossil fuels are used both as energy carries for heat, and as a reducing agent for iron ore processing.
 Electric Arc Furnaces (EAF) can enable steel producers to utilize a different production process called direct reduced iron (DRI) instead of reliance on the traditional blast furnace - basic oxygen furnace (BF-BOF) process.
 This eliminates the use of coking coal but introduces the use of natural gas as a reducing agent at a later stage in the process.
 EAFs can also be used to produce secondary steel from scrap, offsetting demand for primary steel, but this pathway is limited by the supply of scrap.
 If the steel plant is using the DRI process instead of the BF-BOF process, the natural gas typically used for reduction in this process can be almost entirely replaced with hydrogen with only trace emissions remaining.
 However, the cost and requirements for the grade of iron ore are higher.
 Hydrogen can also be cofired with coking coal in the BF-BOF process, reducing the demand for coke, but the reduction of demand is limited.
 Steel plants must convert fully to 100% DRI and substitute hydrogen in the reduction process to realize decarbonized steel.
 If the BF-BOF process is still used, implementation of CCUS will be needed to achieve higher decarbonization levels for steel production.